urbancamo/urbancamo.github.io/adif-processor.md

 ***
 ## Background

 The ADIF Processor started as a project to allow me to add additional information in the comment field of a [Fast Log Entry](https://df3cb.com/fle/) input file.
-This means I can specify things like operator name, rig,  activity reference, that couldn't be populated directly from [Fast Log Entry](https://df3cb.com/fle/).
+This meant I could specify things like operator name, rig, their power and activity references, that couldn't be populated directly from [Fast Log Entry](https://df3cb.com/fle/).

 As I like to record the contacted station location as accurately as possible I then decided to add support for up-to 10 character [Maidenhead Locator](https://www.dxzone.com/grid-square-locator-system-explained/) references and at that point stumbled across the idea of visualizing QSOs using Google Earth.
 There isn't much support for 10 character Maidenhead locators in the mapping tools currently available.
 The [aprs.fi](http://aprs.fi/) site allows 10 character Maidenhead locators to be entered.
 When out in the field I use the [HamGPS](https://apkpure.com/hamgps/ea4eoz.HamGPS) android application to determine my 10 character Maidenhead locator.